Super Bowl 2019: Stream these football movies to kick off the big game

-Sometimes the Super Bowl can be as dramatic as a great movie, and other times the game's a massive blowout or giant bore.
+Sometimes the Super Bowl can be as dramatic as a great film, and other times the big game's a massive blowout or giant bore.
 (At least the movie trailers and commercials are worth watching.)

-While waiting to see what kind of game the LA Rams-New England Patriots matchup on Feb.
-3 will be, huddle up with a tried-and-true football film, available to watch from the couch in your own living-room stadium.
+While waiting to see what the LA Rams-New England Patriots matchup will deliver on Sunday, Feb.
+3, huddle up with a tried-and-true football film, available to watch from the couch in your own living-room stadium.

 Rudy